 He brought the items to Carla Marsh, who owned a shipping business in Concord, Massachusetts.
 Marsh repacked and mailed the items to Hong Kong with documents that falsely stated the contents and value and without required permits.
 In one case, she claimed an elephant ivory sculpture was made of wood and worth only $50.

-Guan Zong Chen was arrested last year while traveling from China to Australia, which extradited him to the U.S. on a 2015 indictment.
-He pleaded not guilty Monday.
+Chen was arrested last year when he traveled from China to Australia and extradited to the U.S. in July.